nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Selects the 1st task in the results of the `find` command.

 #### Select a task : `setpath`
-Set user specified file directory and/or filename.<br>
+Set user specified filename and/or file directory.<br>

 Format: **`setpath`**`FILENAME`